 The Sea to Sky Highway between Squamish and Whistler

-It’s another 59 kms to reach Whistler from Squamish.
+It’s another 59 km to reach Whistler from Squamish.
 Along the way there are many opportunities to hike and even swim in the summer.

 I’d also recommend a stop in Brackendale, particularly in the winter months when bald eagles congregate here.
 Check out the Explore Squamish website for a host of ideas on how to see them.
 My favourite is via a winter rafting tour.

 It’s just 5.5 kilometres from Brackendale to reach Alice Lake , a very popular destination for swimming, camping and hiking.
 Continue north for 33 kilometres to reach Brandywine Falls.
-It’s about a 15 minute walk, one kilometre walk to reach the falls, an easy stop on the Sea to Sky Highway to fit in.
+It’s about a 15 –minute, one kilometre walk to reach the falls, an easy stop to fit in on the Sea to Sky Highway.

 Stunning views of the Tantalus Range greet you as you get closer to Whistler.
 There are a number of pullouts along the highway so you can fully appreciate the view.

-It’s a total of 85 kms from Horseshoe Bay in West Vancouver to Whistler.
+It’s a total of 85 km from Horseshoe Bay in West Vancouver to Whistler.
 I don’t know what the elevation gain is but I do know it’s up there – somewhere around 5,500 feet.
-If you’re driving count on 75 minutes from Horseshoe Bay to Whistler without stops.
+(I should know as biked it as part of a Gran Fondo rode.)
+If you’re driving, allow 75 minutes from Horseshoe Bay to Whistler without stops.

 Whistler is a year-round destination.
 No longer do you have to be a skier to enjoy the town.
-In summer I love it for all the fantastic hiking opportunities.
+In summer I love it for all the fantastic hiking and biking opportunities.
 In winter it’s an amazing place to ski if you have a bluebird day.
-It’s also a major mountain biking destination.
 And the mountains themselves are a summer playground with easy access to the top via gondolas.